libmapper/libmapper/doc/expression_syntax.md

 ### Filters
 * `ema(x, w)` – a cheap low-pass filter: calculate a running *exponential moving average* with input `x` and a weight `w` applied to the current sample.

+<h2 id="special-constants">Special Constants</h2>

+* `pi` – the ratio of a circle's circumference to its diameter, approximately equal to 3.14159
+* `e` – Euler's number or Napier's constant, approximately equal to 2.71828

 <h2 id="vectors">Vectors</h2>

 Individual elements of variable values can be accessed using the notation